Herdomain/Risks-and-Vulnerabilities/README.md

 ## Objective

-The goal of this project was to evaluate available monitoring sensors and recommend those best suited for detecting known threats, vulnerabilities, and abnormal system behavior across core business systems.
-The selected sensors were mapped to relevant IoCs and prioritized based on system importance and risk exposure.
-Alert thresholds were also defined to support timely incident response without generating unnecessary noise.
+The goal of this project was to analyze and recommend monitoring sensors for key business systems, based on threat relevance and risk exposure.
+Each sensor was assessed for its ability to detect specific IoCs and was prioritized according to system importance.
+Thresholds were proposed to balance alert effectiveness with operational usability.
+The project also includes recommendations for improving monitoring coverage and supporting broader governance and security objectives.

 ### Skills Learned